newnormal-arch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello : adds all permissions to the users only. chmod 753 hello : adds a set of permissions to the file hello. chmod --reference olleh hello : sets the mode of the file hello the same as olleh’s mode.
+chmod 007 hello : adds all permissions to the users only. chmod 753 hello : adds a set of permissions to the file hello. chmod --reference olleh hello : sets the mode of the file hello the same as olleh’s mode. chmod a+X * : adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.